SQE Revision Timetable

 * Solicitors Accounts receives additional daily practice in the Foundation phase due to its consistently low pass rate across all SQE1 sittings.

-How Many Hours Do You Need to Study for SQE1?
+How Many Hours Do You Need for SQE1?

 The honest answer depends on your background, your preparation method, and how efficiently you study.
-The following are realistic estimates based on candidate outcomes, not provider marketing:
+These are realistic estimates based on candidate outcomes, not provider marketing:

-Covering 12 areas of law from scratch, including Land Law, Trusts, and Wills which legal non-specialists rarely encounter in daily life.
+Covering 12 areas from scratch, including Land Law, Trusts, and Wills which non-specialists rarely encounter.

-Existing doctrinal knowledge reduces Foundation phase time, but SQE1's MCQ format and Accounts Rules still require dedicated preparation.
+Prior doctrinal knowledge reduces Foundation time, but the MCQ format and Accounts Rules still need dedicated prep.

-Practice area depth helps, but the breadth of SQE1 means topic areas outside your specialism still need full preparation.
+Specialism depth helps, but the breadth of SQE1 means areas outside your practice still need full preparation.

-One factor most guides ignore: January sittings have historically outperformed July - 53% in January 2026 and 56% in January 2025, versus 41% in July 2025.
-This may partly reflect candidate mix rather than exam difficulty, but if you have flexibility on timing it's worth factoring in.
+January sittings have historically outperformed July: 53% in January 2026 and 56% in January 2025, versus 41% in July 2025.
+If you have flexibility on timing, it is worth factoring in.

-These estimates assume structured preparation with quality practice questions - not passive reading.
-The SQE1 pass rate (53% in January 2026, 41% in July 2025, per SRA data) makes clear that raw legal intelligence is not sufficient without deliberate preparation.
+These estimates assume structured preparation with quality practice questions, not passive reading.
+The SQE1 pass rate (53% in January 2026, 41% in July 2025, per SRA data) makes clear that raw legal knowledge is not sufficient without deliberate preparation.

 Why Solicitors Accounts Needs Daily Practice

 Solicitors Accounts is the most frequently underestimated topic in SQE1 preparation.
-It appears in FLK2 and consistently produces the lowest topic-level pass rates across all sittings.
-Candidates who work in litigation, corporate, or property often have limited exposure to the SRA Accounts Rules in daily practice - and those who do work in accounts departments sometimes focus narrowly on their firm's specific processes rather than the rules in their regulatory form.
+It consistently produces the lowest topic-level pass rates across all sittings.
+Candidates in litigation, corporate, or property often have limited exposure to the SRA Accounts Rules in daily practice, and those who do work in accounts departments sometimes focus narrowly on their firm's specific processes rather than the rules in regulatory form.

 ⚡ What this means for your timetable

-Your generated timetable includes Solicitors Accounts practice in the Foundation phase more frequently than its 6% exam weight would otherwise suggest.
-It also returns throughout Development and Consolidation phases.
-This mirrors what high-performing candidates do: they treat Accounts as a daily habit rather than a revision topic to return to before the exam.
+Your timetable includes Solicitors Accounts practice in the Foundation phase more frequently than its 6% exam weight would otherwise suggest.
+It also returns throughout Development and Consolidation.
+High-performing candidates treat Accounts as a daily habit, not a topic to cram before the exam.

-The mechanics of Accounts (client money rules, the three-way split, prohibited uses, interest obligations) are learnable - but they require repetition.
-A candidate who practices Accounts ledger entries for 10 minutes every study day for six months is substantially better placed than one who does a 20-hour intensive the week before.
+The mechanics of Accounts (client money rules, the three-way split, prohibited uses, interest obligations) are learnable, but they require repetition.
+A candidate who practises ledger entries for 10 minutes every study day for six months is substantially better placed than one who does a 20-hour intensive the week before.

 A timetable is a structure, not a guarantee.
-The candidates who pass SQE1 on their first attempt are overwhelmingly those who maintain consistent preparation over months - not those who start with the best intentions and then let life intervene.
+Candidates who pass SQE1 first time are overwhelmingly those who maintain consistent preparation over months, not those who start well and let life intervene.

 Treat study hours as non-negotiable

 Block them in your calendar the same way you would a work commitment.
-The single biggest difference between candidates who complete their timetable and those who don't is treating study as a fixed appointment rather than something you do with leftover time.
+The single biggest difference between candidates who finish their timetable and those who don't is treating study as a fixed appointment rather than leftover time.

 Use active recall, not passive re-reading

-The SQE1 activities suggested in your timetable are deliberate: MCQ practice, ledger entries, problem questions.
+The activities in your timetable are deliberate: MCQ practice, ledger entries, problem questions.
 Not reading notes.
 Active recall is the mechanism by which knowledge becomes retrievable under exam pressure.

-Track what you don't know, not what you do
+Track what you get wrong, not what you know

-Keep a running list of topics and rules that you get wrong in practice questions.
-Consolidation phase time should be weighted towards these - not evenly distributed across topics you've already mastered.
+Keep a running list of topics and rules you miss in practice questions.
+Consolidation phase time should be weighted towards these, not evenly distributed across topics you have already mastered.

 Don't abandon the timetable when life disrupts it

-Missed days are inevitable over a 12–18 month preparation.
+Missed days are inevitable over 12 to 18 months of preparation.
 The timetable is a framework, not a rigid script.
-If you miss a week, adjust and continue - don't restart from scratch.
+If you miss a week, adjust and continue.

 Verify your QWE is being documented in parallel

-If you're studying for SQE1 while working as a paralegal or in a legal role, confirm that your qualifying work experience is being properly recorded.
-The exam and the QWE run in parallel - use our QWE Tracker to stay on top of it.
+If you're studying for SQE1 while working in a legal role, confirm your qualifying work experience is being properly recorded.
+The exam and the QWE run in parallel — use our QWE Tracker to stay on top of it.

 Frequently Asked Questions